uschan/lumina/SUPABASE_SCHEMA.md

 -- Enable Row Level Security (RLS) alter table public.projects enable row level security;

--- Policy: Allow public read access create policy "Public projects are viewable by everyone." on public.projects for select using (true);
+-- Policy: Allow public read access (SELECT) create policy "Public projects are viewable by everyone." on public.projects for select using (true);

+-- Policy: Allow public write access (INSERT/UPDATE/DELETE) for Seeding -- CAUTION: In a real production app with Auth, restrict this to authenticated users only.
+-- For this portfolio demo, we allow it to enable the 'Seed Database' button to work. create policy "Enable full access for seeding" on public.projects for all using (true) with check (true);

 -- ==========================================
 -- TABLE: POSTS (Insights)
 -- ==========================================
-create table public.posts (
-  id uuid default gen_random_uuid() primary key, slug text not null unique, title text not null,
+create table if not exists public.posts ( id uuid default gen_random_uuid() primary key, slug text not null unique, title text not null,